Experienced DWI Defense Serving Texas

 As Seen On

-McKinney Money Laundering Defense Attorney
+Texas Money Laundering Defense Attorneys

 Money laundering is the process by which criminals attempt to transform the proceeds of their illegal activities into seemingly legitimate assets.
 When a person is convicted of a crime, the court may require them to forfeit any property that was used in the commission of their offense.
 However, if the defendant did not have the property when the crime was committed, then it is highly unlikely that the state will be able to seize it.